Esri/arcgis-runtime-samples-android/java/create-save-map/README.md

 2. A `Portal` object is created and loaded.
 This will issue an authentication challenge, prompting the user to provide credentials.
 1. Use `ArcGISMap.saveAsAsync` passing in the `Portal`, and information about the map, to save the map to the portal.

-NOTE: The app uses OAuth2 protocol to authenticate the named users.
-In order to do that the app must declare an Activity and intent filter to redirect the URI.
-This will parse the authorization code from the response URI and use it to fetch the `OAuthTokenCredential`.

 ## Relevant API

 * ArcGISMap